jcan37/jeffcannon/content/blog/finding-my-voice.md

 ---
 I'm a hack.
 At least for right now.
 Go to Seth Godin's [blog](seths.blog) and see for yourself.
 These words are mine but the style is his.
 It makes sense considering Seth Godin's book is what inspired me to start blogging a few days ago.

 One thing I'm struggling with is how I can give value to you as the reader.
-This blog so far feels very selfish — probably because it is.
+This blog so far feels very selfish—probably because it is.
 I'm fleshing out my thoughts like this is a diary but I need to contribute something to you.
 Otherwise, I'm taking your time without giving something in return and that is an absolute sin.
 Some ideas for future posts of what I know that may be useful to you:

 * Software development - the most obvious one considering it's my day job.
 It's difficult to think of posts I could write in under 30 minutes but I'm sure there are some.
 * Graphic design - I'm self-taught but I design my own websites and apps.
 I could also offer the unique perspective of a developer who designs their own UI/UX.